catenate/sharedo/sharedo.md

 [[git commit]]: Commit the latest changes.

-	git commit -a -m 'Link to a blog post on the human order of literate programs.'
+	git commit -a -m 'Commentary on lit as a literate program tool.
+Relit given files.'

 [[git push]]: Push latest commits to the origin git server.